rootstrap/fhir-framework/README.md

 In case you need another configuration, you can re-build the image with the new config.json file.

 2. Set the environment variable BASE_URL with the url that the bulk data server is listening

+### Push Data
+The following environment variables are set:
+- SPARK_FHIR_URL: url where spark Fhir server is listening
+- PYTHONUNBUFFERED: set to 1 if you want to see the output of the python script
+- DATA_PATH: url where data to be uploaded to the server is stored